Posted on May 21, 2019

 There are two main indicators of hepatic steatosis (fatty liver) in a liver ultrasound:

-To avoid false-positive interpretations, a hepatic steatosis diagnosis should only be given via ultrasound alone if both indicators are present.
-Generally, MRI is considered the preferred modality for accurate diagnosis.
+To avoid false-positivess, a hepatic steatosis diagnosis should only be given via ultrasound alone if both indicators are present.
+A second opinion on an ultrasound can also help confirm an accurate diagnosis.

 Fatty liver disease can be split up into two types: alcoholic hepatic steatosis (alcoholic fatty liver disease) and nonalcoholic hepatic steatosis (nonalcoholic fatty liver disease).